 Phone: 201-955-5695 ProgramsFor information on our various programs held during the year, please call 201-955-5695 Child Health

-|A free clinic where uninsured/ under insured families may bring infants and pre school children for well baby care and required immunizations.
+|A free clinic where uninsured/underinsured families may bring infants and preschool children for well baby care and required immunizations.
 Growth development and nutritional assessments are done with counseling by Public Health Nurses and referrals are given as needed.
 Mothers of newborns are seen for a pre-clinic interview and given appropriate information and opportunity for questions regarding vaccines and any related concerns.
 Dr. Miguela Paragas is the attending pediatrician.
 Required vaccinations for school-age children, 11 years and older, are administered by our staff of Public Health Nurses when needed.|

 Childhood Lead and Anemia Screening

-|Public Health Nurses draw capillary blood sample to detect abnormal lead levels and anemia.
+|Public Health Nurses draw a capillary blood sample to detect abnormal lead levels and anemia.
 New Jersey State law requires all children to have a blood lead test at or around 1 year and again at 2 years.
 Children between the ages of 3-6 years, who have never been tested, should be tested.
 In addition, high-risk children need more frequent testing.|

-TB Testing –Testing done when required for students.
+Testing is done when required for students.

 Health Risk Assessment / Blood Pressure Screenings

 |Consultation with a Public Health Nurse.
 Health risk assessment questionnaire is completed with a client.
-Counseling is aimed at risk reduction through life style modification when possible.
-Assessment raises client’s awareness of relationship of life style to state of health.
+Counseling is aimed at risk reduction through lifestyle modification when possible.
+Assessment raises client’s awareness of the relationship of lifestyle to the state of health.
 Issues discussed in counseling include, but not limited to; nutrition, exercise, weight reduction, medication, substance abuse, safety, stress management and medical supervision.
 Appropriate referrals are made when necessary.
 Service is available on the 2nd and 4th Tuesday of each month from 1:00 pm to 2:45 pm, on a walk-in basis.|

 Home Health Assessment

-|Public Health Nursing home visits are conducted for well being assessment and referral.
+|Public Health Nursing home visits are conducted for well-being assessment and referral.
 The department receives referrals from Police, Fire, EMS, or a concerned family member or neighbor.
 Establishing partnerships with Community institutions and organizations in working together to serve residents has added to the effectiveness of the service.|

 Health Education Resources

-|We have a host of materials on various health related topics available to the community.
+|We have a host of materials on various health-related topics available to the community.
 Educational materials are offered in cooperation with the BERGEN COUNTY DEPARTMENT OF HEALTH SERVICES.|

 Multiphasic Health Screening